Errors and Omissions Insurance

 Unless your policy has prior acts coverage, it will only cover any claims filed while the policy is active and for incidents that occurred after you bought the policy.
 In this case, endorsements can fill gaps in your errors and omissions coverage.

-Other exclusions from errors and omissions insurance coverage include:
+Other exclusions and exposures from errors and omissions insurance coverage include:

 no coverage check mark